 For obtaining the minimum spanning tree, the Prim algorithm has been introduced before, and here is another algorithm: Kruskal algorithm.

-Kruskal Algorithm steps
+Kruskal Algorithm Steps

 • Step 1: Sorts all edges in the graph by weight from smallest to largest.